klahnakoski/BugzillaSearch/README.md

 ###Nov 9th, 2014###

-Over the past year, my professional effrot has gone into using this cluster, and others, as a data warehouse; and ElasticSearch has proven to be very performant for this task.
+Over the past year, my professional effort has gone into using this cluster, and others, as a data warehouse; and ElasticSearch has proven to be very performant for this task.
 But, I have never had the opportunity to use ElasticSearch for what it was designed for - Searching documents!